Never My Love: Legacy

+The 5th Dimension version

-That cover by the American pop group the 5th Dimension was produced by the same man behind the Association's record, Bones Howe.
+The cover by the American pop group the 5th Dimension was produced by the same man behind the Association's record, Bones Howe.
 Recorded in 1971, their version reached number 12 on the Hot 100 in November of that year.
 The recording also hit number one on the Billboard Easy Listening chart, the group's fourth to top that chart, following "Aquarius/Let the Sunshine In" (1969), "Wedding Bell Blues" (1969), and "One Less Bell to Answer" (1970).
 The group's version of "Never My Love" reached number 45 on the Billboard R&B chart.
 This version also hit number 9 in the Canadian charts.
 Allmusic's Matthew Greenwald wrote of the 5th Dimension's single, "This version, a vocal solo from Marilyn McCoo, is a great vehicle for her powerful pop voice...
 A song that has one of the most direct, straightforward loving messages, it remains one of the most-played and performed songs of the pop era, and for good reason."

+Blue Swede version

 The Swedish rock band Blue Swede covered "Never My Love" in 1974.
 This version peaked at number seven on the Hot 100 and remained in the Top 40 for eight weeks and was the third hit version of the song.
 This version reached number 7 in Canada.
 Their version was an upbeat take on the song.